johnhungerford/generic-schema/README.md

           .modifySchema(_.withName("Upsert"))
     )

-// OR
+// --- OR ---

-// Update as above, using fields and subtypes indices instead of
+// Same as above, but using indices instead field and subtype names.
-// field names.
-The `select` method is needed here. val updatedHttpRequestSchema =
+// The `select` method is needed here because `/` is a predefined method
+// on Int.
+val updatedHttpRequestSchema =
     httpRequestSchema.modifyComponent(select(1) / 2)(
         _.withDescription("Create or update a record")